johannamannisto/johannamannisto.github.io/cmdline_course.md

 ``` bash
   scp username@server: /home/username/examplefile username@server: /home/username/filepath/
 ```
 The reminders that SCP can only be done from your own computer, you can't be logged into the server came in handy a few weeks ago when I was trying to download a file from the server onto my computer.
-After a few errors, I remembered how I should be using SSH to grab the file but not actually have signed in using SSH!
+After a few errors, I remembered how I should be using SSH to grab the file but not actually have signed into the server using SSH!
+I appreciated being able to get comfortable remoting into a server through this course.
+Since then I've used it several times in many other classes.

 ## Week 3: Basic Corpus Processing